Biden to nominate four additional ambassadors, including Jane Hartley to UK post - KTVZ

 CNN reported in July that Biden would name Jane Hartley, a former US ambassador to France, to be ambassador to the United Kingdom and Northern Ireland.
 At least two candidates turned it down, including former New York Mayor Michael Bloomberg, for unstated reasons, a person familiar with the decision told CNN this summer.

-The position is one of the highest-profile ambassadorial posts for any administration, tasked with upholding the vaunted “special relationship,” and comes with a Georgian mansion in Regent’s Park.
+The position is one of the highest-profile ambassadorial posts for any administration, tasked with upholding the vaunted “special relationship,” and comes with a Georgian-style mansion in Regent’s Park.

 Wednesday’s announcement makes Hartley’s nomination official.
 Hartley was a major fundraiser for former President Barack Obama, and to a lesser extent for Biden.
 Her tenure in Paris coincided with a major terrorist attack in the French capital in 2015, during which she coordinated extensively with Washington to manage diplomatic assistance.

-Note: CLARIFICATION: This story has been updated to clarify that the US ambassador’s residence in the United Kingdom is built in the Georgian style.